defenseunicorns/pepr/README.md

     }

-    // Reject the ConfigMap if it doesn't have the label return request.Reject("ConfigMap must have a unicorn label");
+    // Reject the ConfigMap if it doesn't have the label return request.Deny("ConfigMap must have a unicorn label");
   });
 ```